tejaskj/tejaskj.github.io/index.md

 ## Tejas Kumar Jaiswal

-This is my personal web page (like I am a 90s dude!).
-I work as a software engineer in one of world's leading consultancy firms.
+I work as a software engineer.
 I work mostly with Python, which is my favorite language but I am not a language specific person.
 I consider myself a **Problem Solver**

 - [My other github repo](https://github.com/tejas-kr)
 - [My personal blog 1](https://hardcodepost.medium.com/)